2022 Irrigation Season

 Schedule and Rates

 Farmer’s Union Ditch Co. bills annually on January 31st.
 If you do not receive your bill by the beginning of February please call the office.
-Bills are due in full by March 15th.
+Payment is due in full by March 15th.

 Farmer’s Union accepts checks, money orders and now credit card payments through Square.